A young girl and a man with painted faces, at an outdoor festival.

 Location: St-Albert

-With three outdoor custom-built venues ready to entertain you with the best of local, national and international music in all genres.
-Westben also welcomes Francophone and French performers from around the world.
+The venue has three custom-designed outdoor venues ready to entertain you with the best of local, national and international music of all genres.
+Westben welcomes Francophone artists from Canada and around the world.

-Located in the beautiful setting of Northumberland County, about two hours east of Toronto and four hours west of Montreal near Campbellford, Westben also hosts comedy events and has a campfire venue for songs and storytelling performances.
+Located in the beautiful setting of Northumberland County, about two hours east of Toronto and four hours west of Montréal near Campbellford, Westben also hosts comedy events and take advantage of a venue where visitors can enjoy songs and stories while sitting around a campfire.

 Location: 6698 County Road 30 North, Campbellford